– What can acupuncture treat?

 Yes!
 The open studio format is a great way to receive treatment together or introduce someone to acupuncture who you think might benefit.

-Nicole McCarty graduated from Pacific College of Oriental Medicine with a Masters of Science in Traditional Oriental Medicine.
+Nicole graduated from Pacific College of Oriental Medicine in New York City with a Masters of Science in Traditional Oriental Medicine.
 Pacific College of Oriental Medicine is one of the oldest acupuncture schools in the nation.
 The MSTOM program includes nearly 3500 credit hours of theory and hands-on clinical practice, forty percent of which is in the bio-sciences.